keniz01/postgres_data_accessor/README.md

 ```

 ### Install the Package on a Client
-Install from your local server (or PyPI):
+Install from your local server:

 ```sh
 uv add --find-links http://localhost:8080 --index https://pypi.org/simple data_accessor